What are payday loans?

 Lending guidance for payday loans

-The OFT’s Irresponsible Lending Guidance requires lenders to treat borrowers in financial difficulty fairly and with forbearance, which means they should work with you to come up with a plan to repay your debt over a reasonable timescale.
+The Office of Fair Trading (OFT) irresponsible lending guidance requires lenders to treat borrowers in financial difficulty fairly with patience and tolerance, which essentially means they should work with you to come up with a plan to repay your debt over a reasonable timescale.

 Any action your lender takes must also be proportionate.
 For example, they can’t try to repossess your house just because you haven’t paid your credit card bill.